 docker-compose up -d

-• The docker-compose up command instructs Docker Compose to build and start the services defined in your docker-compose.yml file.
+command instructs Docker Compose to build and start the services defined in your docker-compose.yml file. - The

 Once the command finishes, your WordPress application and database will be running in separate containers.
-You can access your WordPress admin panel through http://localhost:80/wp-admin using the password you set for the MYSQL_ROOT_PASSWORD environment variable.
+You can access your WordPress admin panel through https://localhost:80/wp-admin

 Part 3: Conclusion and Next Steps